GPII/universal/documentation/AuthorizationService.md

 * **parameters:**
     * code: String.
 An authorization code that is previously granted.
     * clientId: Number.
 A system generated unique number that identifies the client.
     * redirectUri: String.
-The client redirection URI that the authorization server directs the user-agent to when a authorization decision is established.
+The client redirection URI that the authorization server directs the user-agent to when a authorization is established.
 * **return:** The access token if the authorization code is valid.
 Otherwise, return `false`.

 #### getAuthForAccessToken(accessToken)